-In accordance with CERCLA NRDAR regulations (43 C.F.R. § 11.93), the Trustees' primary goal in this section is to evaluate restoration alternatives that compensate the public for natural resource injuries and associated losses resulting from release of hazardous substances from facilities in the Viburnum Trend.
+In accordance with CERCLA NRDAR regulations (43 C.F.R. § 11.93), the Trustees' primary goal in this section is to evaluate restoration alternatives that compensate the public for natural resource injuries and associated service losses resulting from releases of hazardous substances from facilities in the Viburnum Trend.
 In this section, the Trustees also assess the environmental consequences of Alternatives A, B, C, D, and E to determine whether implementation of any of these alternatives may significantly affect the quality of the human environment, particularly with respect to physical, biological, socio-economic, or cultural environments.
 In the SEMORRP, the Trustees selected Alternative D as the Preferred Alternative (see Section 3.5, pages 23 and 24 of SEMORRP for a description), where the Trustees will consider a combination of primary and compensatory restoration actions and projects to accomplish restoration goals at or near the site(s) of injury.
-The suite of recommended alternatives proposed in this Draft RP/EA are consistent with the Preferred Alternative of the SEMORRP in that it provides a multifaceted approach of primary and compensatory restoration alternatives.
-Lastly, the Trustees make a conclusion at the end of the evaluation for each alternative identifying whether it is the preferred alternative and whether it should be implemented in the event a Finding of No Significant Impact is reached following the public comment period and publication of the Final RP/EA.
+Alternative E selected in this Final RP/EA is consistent with the Preferred Alternative of the SEMORRP in that it provides a multifaceted approach of primary and compensatory restoration alternatives.
+Lastly, the Trustees make a conclusion at the end of the evaluation for each alternative identifying whether it is the selected alternative and should be implemented in the event the USFWS issues a Finding of No Significant Impact.

-The following definitions will be used to characterize the nature of the various environmental consequences evaluated in this Draft RP/EA:
+The following definitions will be used to characterize the nature of the various environmental consequences evaluated in this Final RP/EA: